 Note: Italian seasoning is a blend of ground herbs that you can buy ready in the grocery store and adds wonderful Mediterranean flavors.
 But you can also mix equal parts of all or some dried oregano, marjoram, thyme, rosemary, Basil, and sage.

-- Let it rest for a few minutes before carving and serving.
+- Let the cast iron whole chicken rest briefly before carving and serving.

-- If you use a cast-iron skillet, this can go directly from oven to table—just be careful because it will be super hot.
+- With a cast-iron skillet, you can serve it directly from oven to table—just be careful because it will be super hot, and always use a trivet or worktop protector.

-- You also want to top any carved meat with those delicious juices, some roasted garlic, onions, grapes, and Rosemary.
+- Top any carved meat with those delicious juices, some roasted garlic, onions, grapes, and rosemary.

 - Make sure to divide some of the cheesy and buttery pieces!